jkomoros/CASsim/README.md

 	"hide": parentValues => parentValues.type == 'foo'
 	//Whether the field is allowed to just not be provided.
 Defaults to false "optional": false,
-	//If default is true, then if the value is not provided by the user (which is only allowed if optional:false), then the
+	//If backfill is true, then if the value is not provided by the user (which is only allowed if optional:false), then the
 	//example value will automatically be normalized into the simOptions object before it's provided to the simulator's normalizeOptions.
 	//This can make sure that downstream parts of your simulator can assume the value exists, even if it wasn't explicitly provided by the user.
-	"default": false,
+	"backfill": false,
 	//Advanced options will only render UI if the user has enabled advanced mode.
 This is useful to hide infrequently needed options.
 	"advanced": false,
 }